pydanny/pydanny-event-notes/Pycon2013/lightning.rst

 * Got into Java v1 ages ago
 * Worked with servlets to deliver web sites
 * About 2.5 years ago was working on mobile tech including Android and iOS work.
+* Was tired of Java:

+    * Java language wasn't productive enough.
+    * Java platform was very resource intensive